 The members of the European Ageing Network (E.A.N.) are servicing over 1 million older people in Europe.
 Longevity is one of the biggest achievements of modern societies.
 Europeans are living longer than ever before and this pattern is expected to continue due to unprecedented medical advances and improved standards of living.
 By 2020, a quarter of the Europeans will be over 60 years of age.
 Combined with low birth rates, this will bring about significant changes to the structure of European society, which will impact on our economy, social security and health care systems, the labour market and many other spheres of our lives.

-The E.D.E. considers it one of its main tasks to supply its members and interested care service providers with extensive information on developments and trends in the care sector.
-An important forum in this respect is provided by the E.D.E.
+The E.A.N. considers it one of its main tasks to supply its members and interested care service providers with extensive information on developments and trends in the care sector.
+An important forum in this respect is provided by the E.A.N.
 Congresses, which take place every two years in various European cities.Read More